sixcious/infy-scroll/README.md

 [View the Help Guide!](https://github.com/sixcious/infy-scroll/wiki)

 ## Installing
 Installing the latest version here on GitHub is easy!
-First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) or clone the repository.
-Unzip it to your preferred location and follow the below steps, depending on your browser:
+First, [download the zip](https://github.com/sixcious/infy-scroll/archive/refs/heads/main.zip) and unzip it or clone the repo.
+Then:

-#### Chrome/Edge
+#### Chrome and Edge
 1. [Follow these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to enable Developer Mode and load an Unpacked Extension
-2. When prompted for the location, select the `src/base` folder and the extension should install

 #### Firefox
 1. Copy the `src/firefox/manifest.json` file and paste/overwrite the `src/base/manifest.json` file
 2. [Follow these instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) to load a Temporary Add-on

-2. When prompted for the location, select the `src/base` folder and the extension should install (until you close your browser)
+**Finally**: When prompted for the location, select the `src/base` folder (Firefox: select `manifest.json`) and it will install.

-#### GitHub Install Important Note
-I will make breaking changes as I develop and update Infy here on GitHub, so there is no version update path for installing from GitHub.
-For Saving URLs, I recommend instead using the [official web store versions](https://github.com/sixcious/infy-scroll/edit/main/README.md#available-for) as your main version and waiting until I publish the next version update.
+**Important**: There is no version update path for the GitHub build, so use the [web store version](https://github.com/sixcious/infy-scroll#available-for) as your main version.

 ## FAQ